 Conversion to Judaism involves significant changes to one’s life and lifestyle.
 Judaism governs every action that a person undertakes, from the moment he or she gets up in the morning until the moment he or she retires at night.
 Judaism strives to impress upon us that we live in the presence of G-d, and that all our activities should be viewed with this perspective.
 Conversion will likely affect family relationships and significantly alter one’s world outlook.
 A candidate for conversion should be motivated by a sincere desire to embrace both the people of Israel and the faith and practices of Judaism

 What is the first step towards conversion?

 A potential candidate must find a Sponsoring Rabbi, who will serve as the liaison to and make the initial contact with the regional beit din.
 Any Orthodox rabbi may serve as a Sponsoring Rabbi.
-A Sponsoring Rabbi may only sponsor someone who lives in his or her own community, with whom he is personally familiar, and whom he is confident in recommending as a candidate.
+A Sponsoring Rabbi may only sponsor someone who lives in his own community, with whom he is personally familiar, and whom he is confident in recommending as a candidate.
 If a potential candidate does not live in an Orthodox community he or she must move in to as part of the conversion process.
 The respective batei din and the central office are available to assist in locating sponsoring rabbis.

 Why must a candidate for conversion live in an Orthodox community?

 While moving may involve financial and other hardships, a candidate for conversion must realize that it is not possible to learn and absorb Judaism and Torah living at a distance.
 Jewish observance must be experienced on a daily basis, especially on Shabbat and holidays.
 Living in an Orthodox community allows one to socialize with other Jews, walk to synagogue on Shabbat, and share in community activities on a regular basis.